nikitab7/spotifyclone/README.md

 <br>

 ## Tech Stack</b>
-React Native, Node.js, Spotify API<br>
+React Native, Node.js, Expo, Spotify API<br>

 ## Usage</b>
 Open the app and log in with your Spotify credentials.<br>